incognitochain/incognito-cli/commands.md

    --address value, --addr value                 A base58-encoded payment address --amount value, --amt value                   The Incognito (uint64) amount of the action (e.g, 1000, 1000000, 1000000000) (default: 0)
    --tokenID value, --id value, --ID value       The Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --fee value                                   The PRV amount for paying the transaction fee (default: 100) --version value, -v value                     Version of the transaction (1 or 2) (default: 2)
+   --version value, -v value                     Version of the transaction (1 or 2) (default: 2)

 ```